vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/active-directory/Test-ADAuthentication.md

 Test-ADAuthentication -user svc-vsphere-ad -pass VMw@re1! -server sfo.rainpole.io -domain sfo.rainpole.io
 ```

-This example check that the svc-vsphere-ad user can authenticate to the sfo.rainpole.io domain.
+This example checks that the svc-vsphere-ad user can authenticate to the sfo.rainpole.io domain.

 ## Parameters

 ### -user

-The Active Directory Domain user account to bind to.
+The Active Directory Domain user account to connect with.

 ```yaml
 Type: String